-One of two small ladybirds with a yellow base colour and black spots in Ireland, the other being the 14-spot Ladybird.
-The current species however has 22 spots which are rarely fused together, as well as a slightly lighter yellow base colour.
+One of two small ladybirds with a yellow ground colour and black spots in Ireland, the other being the 14-spot Ladybird.
+The current species however has 22 spots which are rarely fused together, as well as a slightly lighter yellow ground colour.
 It is one of the commoner garden species.

 Distribution in Ireland: Widespread and common over much of Ireland.

 Habits: Like the Orange Ladybird, this species feeds on powdery mildews but prefers those growing on the leaves of a variety of herbaceous plants.
-It is usually found on low-growing vegetation such as Hogweed, Cow Parsley, Foxglove, nettles, burdocks and many more.
+It is usually found on low-growing vegetation such as Hogweed, Cow Parsley, Foxglove, nettles and burdocks.
 Overwintering sites are typically close to the ground and include grassy tussocks, Ivy and sometimes Gorse bushes.
-It can often be common where it is found and may overwinter in small aggregations.